jennianelson/progress-tracker-app/notes.md

 2/26
-    Admin/teacher should be able to add standards for any subject but need to test more Student only has access to student subjects, student standards routes
-        Task: Dot notation sorting is no longer working--need to come up with a different way to sort correctly 2/27            *Fixed this by use dashes instead of dots
+    Admin/teacher should be able to add standards for any subject but need to test more Student only has access to student subjects, student standards routes /Task: Dot notation sorting is no longer working--need to come up with a different way to sort correctly 2/27            *Fixed this by use dashes instead of dots /Task: Ability to edit standards and sections /*Not thrilled about the way standards can be edited; need ability to both edit description, and add more standards from API
+           /*On the right track here.
+Admin can add more standards in section edit.
+3/1
-    Task: Ability to edit standards and sections
+    Task: Need to keep students from editing other students's standards and subjects!
+    /Task: Keep working on Section edit with nested form to add standards.
+Trying to use checkboxes *Ready to work on update action

 Admin Routes